coinbase/coinbase-node/README.md

 2. edit Dockerfile and uncomment the node version that interests you
 3. `[sudo] docker build -t coinbase-node .`
 4. `[sudo] docker run -it coinbase-node`

-## More Documentation

-You can generate html documentation by running the command:

-`npm install && npm run docs`

-Open generated html files in `docs/` dir with a browser.